|photo: Nate Eldridge|

 Book you hid from your parents:

-I don't think I've ever hid a book from my parents.
+I don't think I've ever hid a book from my parent.
 But they might have hid books from me.
 Especially books about how to use chainsaws.
 Once when I was writing a story that involved a guy using a chainsaw (I am not a guy who has used a chainsaw), I called my father (who is a guy who has used a chainsaw) and asked him how a guy might use a chainsaw, and my father started talking me through it (knowing that I was wanting this information for a story, not because I wanted to use a chainsaw), and in the background I heard my mother yell, "Peter, no!"
 Because my father's name is Peter, and because my mother thought he was teaching me how to use a chainsaw and she did not like the vision of a future in which I knew, or thought I knew, how to use a chainsaw.

 Book that changed your life: